Squamous mucosa

 March 8, 2023

-Squamous mucosa is a thin layer of tissue that covers the surface of various parts of the body, including the mouth, esophagus, vagina, cervix, and anus.
+Squamous mucosa is a thin layer of tissue that covers the inside surface of the mouth, esophagus, vagina, cervix, and anal canal.
 It is also found in the respiratory tract, where it lines the nasal cavity, pharynx, larynx, trachea, and bronchi.
 Squamous mucosa is designed to protect the tissue below from physical injury and infection.

-Squamous mucosa is made up of different parts.
-The top layer is made up of specialized squamous cells which connect together to form a barrier called the epithelium.
-Below the epithelium is a thin layer of tissue called lamina propria which contains connective tissue and blood vessels.
-In some areas of the body, the mucosa also includes a thin layer of muscle called the muscularis mucosae which sit just below the lamina propria.
+Squamous mucosa is made up of 2 to 3 layers of tissue, depending on the location in the body.
+The top layer is made up of specialized squamous cells that connect together to form a barrier called the epithelium.
+Below the epithelium is a thin layer of tissue called lamina propria made up of connective tissue and blood vessels.
+In some areas of the body, a thin layer of muscle called the muscularis mucosae sits just below the lamina propria.

 What does it mean if the squamous mucosa is described as reactive?

-Reactive means that the cells in the squamous mucosa have been injured and look abnormal when examined under the microscope.
+Reactive squamous mucosa means that the cells in the mucosa have been injured and look abnormal when examined under the microscope.
 The injury can be caused by infection, physical stress, or exposure to chemicals or medications.
 Reactive does not mean cancer.

 A+ A A-